LÉ Róisín: Construction and career

 Róisín was built by Appledore Shipbuilders in Devon, entered service with the Irish Naval Service in September 1999 and is based at the Haulbowline Island, Cork Harbour Headquarters and Dockyard.

 On 5 October 2004, Róisín was the first vessel on scene after the fire on board the Canadian Forces submarine off the northwestern coast of Ireland.
 As Róisín attempted to assist the submarine, she suffered serious damage from the rough seas and was forced to return to harbour.

 Róisín enforced a 200 m exclusion zone around the vessel which ran aground on 24 July 2013 near Quay Rock at Ballymacus Point, near the Sovereign Islands in southern Ireland, while attempting to enter the harbour near Kinsale, County Cork.
 Róisín stood by the merchant vessel Abuk Lion in the Irish Sea 30 nmi off Kinsale, County Cork on 30 December 2013 when that vessel was in difficulties.
 Abuk Lion was later taken in tow by Celtic Isle.

 Róisín took part in a surveillance operation of the yacht Makayabella in September 2014 before it was boarded 200 nmi off Mizen Head and subsequently had €80M worth of cocaine seized.

 From May to July 2016 Róisin was deployed to the Mediterranean as part of a humanitarian mission during the European migrant crisis, and was involved in the rescue of several hundred people from unseaworthy vessels.

+The midlife refit and upgrade of LÉ Róisín has been completed as of May 2022.

 As of January 2023, LÉ Róisin and LÉ Niamh were reportedly tied-up at Haulbowline and would not be "[sent] on patrol due to the crippling staffing retention and recruitment crisis in the Defence Forces".